utopia-rise/godot-kotlin-native/GETTING_STARTED.md

 ### Android specificities

 Android supported architectures are `arm64` and `X64`, for now no 32 bits target are supported.
-On android you cannot use `godot-library-extension` for the moment, we're looking to add it in the future.
-So you cannot use `yield` on this platform for now.
 To build project on android you have to add `armArch` parameter to build task.
 Here is an example for arm64:
 ```shell script
 ./gradlew build -Pplatform=android -ParmArch=arm64